Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

-The benefits of pre-training models extend also to MLC tasks (Table~\ref{tab:multilabel_summary_pre-trained}), although, the performance gains, compared to model counterparts trained from scratch, are not as large as for MCC tasks.
-In particular, we found that pre-training can lead to small improvements (1\%-2\%) on challenging tasks such as \textit{PlanetUAS} and \textit{BigEarthNet43} (mAP of 67.33\% and 66.26\% achieved by Resnet50 and EfficientNetB0, respectively); to more considerable improvements (up to 10\%) in some cases such as \textit{AID} and \textit{UCMerced} (mAP of 82.29\% and 96.7\% obtained by ConvNeXt and ViT, respectively).
-We also found that the ConvNeXt models benefited the most from pre-training - they ranked the best overall and achieved best performance on 2 (out of the 7) tasks.
-They are followed by ViT and DenseNet, which perform comparably on most tasks.
+The benefits of pre-training models also extend to MLC tasks (Table~\ref{tab:multilabel_summary_pre-trained}), in several cases with significant performance gains, compared to model counterparts trained from scratch.
+In particular, we found that pre-training can lead to minor improvements (1\%-2\%) on challenging tasks such as \textit{PlanetUAS} and \textit{BigEarthNet43} (mAP of 67.837\% and 67.733\% achieved by SwinTs); to more considerable improvements (up to 15\%) in some cases such as \textit{AID} and \textit{UCMerced} (mAP of 82.298\% and 96.83\% obtained by ConvNeXt and SwinT, respectively).
+Also, in this case, we found that the transformer models benefited the most from pre-training.
+This is in line with studies\cite{Ze2021SwinV1,ze2022swinv2} that highlight the significance of pre-training to the generalization performance of these types of models.
+Notably, SwinT models ranked the best overall and achieved the best performance on 6 (out of the 7) tasks.
+They are followed by ViT and ConvNeXt, with comparable performance on most tasks.